bitovi/academy/src/react/2-intro-to-jsx.md

 </div>
 ```

-If ternaries seem excessive for any particular case, you can write all your logic in a seperate function and invoke it from within JSX.
+If ternaries seem excessive for any particular case, you can write all your logic in a separate function and invoke it from within JSX.

 ```jsx
 <div>{outputResult()}</div>